if-not-nil/cow-tools/README.md

 # cow tools
 > [no, the moon](https://if-not-nil.github.io/no-the-moon/)

-use lua code to test your apis
+a lightweight lua-based api testing framework
 <img width="710" alt="to save" src="https://github.com/user-attachments/assets/9ae13dfa-0a8f-48fb-bde0-10ccb2873db9" />

 ## features
-- any valid lua code can make requests
+- any valid lua code can be used
 - use fzf to go through requests
-- it's kinda pretty
 - small and easy to modify if something doesn't work
-- it's easier to fully understand than similar tools
+- it's easy to fully understand
+- your text editor if your GUI

 ## installation
-you need curl installed and available in $PATH
+you need both curl and lua installed
+an LSP is recommended to get type hints when writing requests
 ```bash
 git clone https://github.com/if-not-nil/cow-tools
 cd cow-tools
 echo alias cows='"'lua $(pwd)/main.lua'"' >> ~/.bashrc
 ```
-if you don't want to install it, just running `lua absolute/path/to/main.lua` is alright
-the last line makes a bash alias for you

-you should probably have an lsp as the type hints in types.d.lua will help you a lot
+or run directly
+`lua $PWD/main.lua`

 ## usage
 make a lua file
-this is the simplest thing you can set up to make sure it's working
+this is the simplest way to use it. save it to first.lua in your working directory
 ```lua
 # first.lua
 ---@type request[]